xyzhang30/Game_Engine_and_Authoring_Env/doc/plan/BACKLOG.md

    game.**

 - **Actions:**
-    - The player's username, password, and id is added to the `Players` database
+    - The player's username, password, and id is added to the `Players` Database
-    - The player's id is added to the `members` column of the `Leagues` database
+    - The player's id is added to the `members` column of the `Leagues` Database
-    - The game results, referencing both player's ids, as well as the league's id, is added to the `Games` database, so it can be included in future standings queries.
+    - The game results, referencing both player's ids, as well as the league's id, is added to the `Games` Database, so it can be included in future standings queries.

 6. **A User manually clicks the `pause` button and then later resumes the game with the `resume button`.
 The game designer, forseeing this, implemented a rule that the game cannot be paused